 Communication here is key.
 Leave a checkout list for your tenants, so that they are clear about their responsibilities as well.
 If you post it on your fridge, they can’t miss it.
 The list would likely include your requirements for disposing of trash and leftover food and washing and putting away dishes, linens, towels, etc.

 Be sure that your home is sufficiently stocked with supplies such as dish detergent, garbage bags, and cleaning products.
 Tenants will leave your home cleaner if these products are available.

 Be sure to ask the cleaners to notify you if they notice any damage or if the tenants left your home in poor condition, requiring extra cleaning on their part.
 If so, you will need to notify the tenants responsible soon after their departure, preferably within a few days.
 See our post regarding withholding money from a security deposit.

-For tips about hiring other helpful professionals to prepare and maintain your home, read our recent Service Provider post.
+For tips about hiring other helpful professionals to prepare and maintain your home, read our Service Provider post.